HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 !!!important
-    WebSphere Application Server consolidates the trace strings list by removing strings that are logically contained within others.
+    Open Liberty consolidates the trace strings list by removing strings that are logically contained within others.
 For example, if you have a string `x.y.z.*=all` in the list, it disappears when you add `x.y.*=all`

 ???+ info "Related information"
     -   [Troubleshooting your Helm deployment](../../../../deployment/manage/container_configuration/troubleshooting/helm_troubleshooting.md)